GRA VAT in Ghana: A Plain-English Guide for Small Businesses and Freelancers

 What Is Ghana's e-VAT System?

-GRA's e-VAT system requires VAT-registered businesses to issue invoices electronically through an approved system, rather than handwritten or informally formatted paper invoices.
+Under Act 1151, taxable persons are required to issue tax invoices and sales receipts through the Commissioner-General's certified invoicing system, rather than handwritten or informally formatted paper invoices.
 The goal is straightforward: real-time, traceable VAT records that reduce underreporting and make compliance easier to verify.

 In practice, this means your invoicing has to produce the right structured data, your VAT number, the VAT amount, the taxable value, in a format the GRA's systems can read, not just a PDF that looks correct to the human eye.